 The entrance can be found on Constitution Avenue between 7th Street NW and 9th Street NW.

 This building is surrounded by the Department of Justice, the Federal Trade Commission, and the US Navy Memorial Plaza.

-The Declaration of Independence is on the upper floor of the National Archives in the Rotunda, which also houses the Constitution and the Bill of Rights.
+The Declaration of Independence is on the upper floor of the National Archives in the Rotunda.
+The Rotunda houses the Charters of Freedom.

 It is entirely free to visit the National Archives, but there are a few things you may want to keep in mind before you make the trip.

 Is the real Declaration of Indepence in Philadelphia?

 Philadelphia is known as the birthplace of America and it’s where the Declaration of Independence was signed in 1776.

 There are debates and rumors that the real Declaration of Independence might be somewhere in Philadelphia.

 But, is it true?

 There were many copies of the document in the late 1700s and today there are only 26 remaining copies from the original printing worldwide today.